fauh45/Ludo/README.md

  2. or if three of the computer player has won

 ## Compile Guide
-The game uses PDCurses as the library to graphic functions.
-So you'll have to make PDCurses according to your system.
+The game uses nCurses as the library to graphic functions.
+So you'll have to compile nCurses according to your system.

-Usage of ncurses might work as syntax in PDCurses looks the same, but it's **untested**.
+For system not compatible with ncurses please use PDCurses with the version same as the submodules.
+First you'll have to make PDCurses yourself according to your system.

 To compile the game using gcc, use this command :

     gcc Ludo.c path_to_PDCurses_libray

+For linux user, use ncurses.
+For debian user install it with :

+    sudo apt-get install libncurses5-dev libncursesw5-dev

+And to compile it using gcc:

+    gcc Ludo.c -lncurses